sli3/FenrirSight/README.md

 80    open       http                 syn-ack              apache httpd
 --------------------------------------------------------------------------------------------------------------------------------------------
 ```

+## Disclaimer
+FenrirSight is developed for educational and learning purposes only.
+It is intended to help users understand network scanning principles and how tools like Nmap function.

+Important: You are solely responsible for your actions when using this script.
+Scanning any target without explicit, legal permission from the owner is illegal and unethical.
+The developers and contributors of FenrirSight are not responsible for any illegal use or misuse of this software.
+Always ensure you have the necessary authorisations before conducting any scans on networks or systems you do not own or have explicit permission to test.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements, bug fixes, or new features, please feel free to: